ag2816/TorontoWalks/README.md

 - create a distance callback: The distance callback is a function that computes the distance between any two cities.

-#### Stage 7: add Find best walk feature
+#### Stage 7: Add "Find best walk" feature

 Once all the other pieces were working, I wanted to add a "find best walk" option that would try to find a walk that most closely matched your interests without being tied to a starting point.

 **Challenge**: Given that the "best matches" for a user's interests are spread out all over the city, how do I find a cluster of geographically close items?
-Generally there wont' be enough points in one area to make a complete walk, so need to flesh out with additional stops
+Generally there won't be enough points in one area to make a complete walk, so need to flesh out with additional stops

 **Approach**